yukunl/CS540-introAI/README.md

 Coding assignments for CS540

-HW1: using A-star search and BFS to find maze optimize solution
+HW1: using A-star search and BFS to find maze complete and optimized solution

 HW2: using game state and AlphaBeta Pruning to generate winning moves of "TakeStones"